mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `ssl`

-This enables SSL connections when set to `required`.
+This enables SSL connections when set to true.
+The parameter takes a boolean value and is disabled by default.
+The parameter also accepts the special values `required` and `disabled` which were the only supported values before MaxScale 2.3.0.

 If enabled, the three certificate files mentioned below must also be supplied.
 MaxScale connections to will then be encrypted with TLS/SSL.

 #### `ssl_key`

 A string giving a file path that identifies an existing readable file.
 The file must be the SSL client private key MaxScale should use.
-This is a required parameter for SSL enabled configurations.
+This is a required parameter for listeners but an optional parameter for servers.

 #### `ssl_cert`

 A string giving a file path that identifies an existing readable file.
 The file must be the SSL client certificate MaxScale should use with the server.
-This is a required parameter for SSL enabled configurations.
 The certificate must match the key defined in `ssl_key`.
+This is a required parameter for listeners but an optional parameter for servers.

 #### `ssl_ca_cert`

 A string giving a file path that identifies an existing readable file.
 The file must be the Certificate Authority (CA) certificate for the CA that signed the certificate referred to in the previous parameter.
 It will be used to verify that the certificate is valid.
-This is a required parameter for SSL enabled configurations.
+This is a required parameter for both listeners and servers.

 #### `ssl_version`